 By continuing to pay off your mortgage during the time period will of course allow you to keep your home.
 If you have equity in your home, you’ll likely retain it.
 Again your lawyer should help you through the process and at bankruptcy court.

 Sometimes you may be successful in other options to avoid foreclosure.
 For instance, you can try to negotiate with your lender, negotiate a different payment plan, or sell the house.

-● Set up a payment plan – The lender may be willing to let you catch up on missed payments over time.
-It is may be worth trying to work out a payment plan with your lender.
+● Set up a payment plan – The lender may be willing to let you catch up on missed payments over time with a payment plan.

-● Sell the house – If you don’t want to keep the house, you can sell it and put the money towards your mortgage.
-Perhaps the sale will be large enough to pay off the entire mortgage as well as second mortgage debt.
-Obviously you selling avoids foreclosure.
+● Sell the house – If you don’t actually want to keep your house, you can sell it and put the money towards your mortgage debt.
+Perhaps the sale will be large enough to pay off the entire mortgage.
+Obviously by selling you avoid foreclosure.

 Get Assistance from a St. Cloud Bankruptcy Attorney

 If you have not been successful in negotiating with your lender or do not want to sell your home, it is time to discuss Chapter 13 bankruptcy.
-It’s important to explore this option before your bank has started foreclosure proceedings.
-If your goal is to have “bankruptcy save my house,” with the proper planning, you’ll be able to climb out of debt and regain financial stability.
-For many families, bankruptcy is a key part of the process.
+Time is of the essence too because it is important to explore this option before your bank/lender has started foreclosure proceedings.
+If your goal is to have “bankruptcy save my house,” with the proper guidance, you’ll be able to use bankruptcy to regain financial stability.
+The ability to file for bankruptcy protection is your right.